 Phallus impudicus - Stinkhorn

-Phallus impudicus, the Stinkhorn, emerges from an 'egg' beneath the surface.
-The cap is initially covered with olive-green 'gleba', a smelly coating that attracts insects which in turn distribute the spores.
+Phallus impudicus, the Stinkhorn, emerges from an underground 'egg'.
+The cap is initially covered with a smelly olive-green 'gleba' that attracts insects; they then distribute spores via their feet.

-If you want to see one of these strange fungi, there is no need to go looking for it.
+If you want to see these strange fungi, there is no need to go looking for them.
 Just follow your nose.
 Once you have found one, you will never forget the smell, and thereafter you will probably let out an involuntary yell of 'Stinkhorn' whenever you get wind of one!
+Early morning is the best time to look (or sniff) for this very smelly species.

 Phallus impudicus at egg stage